act3-ace/safe-autonomy-simulation/docs/quick-start-guide.md

 This should be a 1-2 sentence summary of the documentation.
 The first sentence is provided below.
 Add additional content if needed. -->

-This Quick Start Guide is for users who have already installed Safe Autonomy Simulation and who are ready to take advantage of its features..
+This Quick Start Guide is for users who have already installed safe-autonomy-simulation and who are ready to take advantage of its features..

-You will be guided through the steps necessary to begin using Safe Autonomy Simulation
+You will be guided through the steps necessary to begin using safe-autonomy-simulation
 <!-- Include a Table of Contents that links to steps below if possible -->

 1. [Configuration](#configuration)